 Each session must be individually registered for and a link to recorded sessions will be emailed afterwards for those who can't attend live.

-Join the ALA Social Responsibilities Round Table for our second Afternoon of Social Justice.
-This free virtual event features librarians and scholars as they present on a variety of topics including racial justice and social activism in libraries, youth homelessness, and the Martin Luther King, Jr. Holiday Multi-Cultural Idea Exchange in the age of COVID.
+Join the ALA Social Responsibilities Round Table for our third Afternoon of Social Justice.
+This free virtual event features librarians and scholars as they present on a variety of topics including disabilities, Indigenous communities, and neurodiversity.
 Plenty of time will be allowed for questions and discussions after each presentation.

 Schedule (Central Time):